-Our main question in this book is whether this scheme, maintained by a great many Christians as well as Butler, is credible as a way of life.
+Our main question in this book is whether this scheme, maintained by a great many Christians as well as by Butler, is credible as a way of life.
 Besides the voice of conscience, God has provided in Christ a single, high, eminent, and special mediator, and other mediational beings for good or ill, the angels and the demons (fallen angels)

 The highest level of order, organization, and governance is represented by God, the governor of nature.
 Both the constitution of the natural world and the constitution of human nature constitute the providential design and the teleological scheme that provides us with the final causes of all things.

 The dispensation of providence is the government of God (AR.1.1.8).
 The end of this providential design is the most virtue and happiness possible (AR.intro.10), and it functions to carry out these ends (FS.1.7).
 The wisdom of providence is such that it is able to bring good out of evil (FS.9.11), but even the wisest of us has little comprehension of the workings of providence (FS.15.4).
 It falls to us, as part of our trial in this life, to carry of the tasks entrusted to us, that is, to change the things we can change and that we see need to be changed.
 Butler provides an extensive description of living under a providential scheme of which we know so little.
 In Butler’s usage to call the dispensation of providence “probable” does not mean it is more likely than not, but only that it is actionable even if less than an even chance.
 We know that Butler had some familiarity with Pascal’s apologetic even though he does not mention Pascal in his published works and his argument bears only a family resemblance to Pascal’s.
 We may also consider an analogue from college teaching.
 At a time when there is so much interest in moving classes online, might it not be reasonable to consider a non-authoritarian alternative?
-(1) There is a syllabus mapping topics to calendar dates and giving readings or other activities to be carried out in relation to the topics.
+(1) There is a syllabus mapping of topics to calendar dates and giving readings or other activities to be carried out in relation to the topics.
 (2) Students are told only to work though the assignments on the syllabus and then design the class meeting by asking two questions: Given the arc of the course so far, what would be most beneficial for the class to do today?
 What power do I have to bring about what I believe would be most beneficial?
-(3) If the students insist they have no idea what is expected of them, the answer is that they should pursue the assignments and design the class session as would a person of good will and common sense.
+(3) If the students insist that they have no idea what is expected of them, the answer is that they should pursue the assignments and design the class session as would a person of good will and common sense.
 This method of instruction may be transferred directly to the whole of life.
 The citizen of the world begins each day by asking what, from the point of view of good will and common sense, needs to be done, and to what extent this citizen of the world is empowered to bring these things about.